comconToukir/e-school-learning-platform-client/README.md

 # E-SCHOOL Learning Platform
 <hr />

 It as an online learning platform dedicated to educate people of this world.
-This website was created as an assignment to Programming Hero web development course.

 ## Project features
 > ### Courses